Jaylin Smith: Early life

 Smith attended Bishop Alemany High School in Los Angeles, California.
 Coming out of high school, he was rated as a four-star recruit and held offers from schools such as Alabama, Clemson, Michigan, Oregon, Texas, USC, and Washington.
 Smith committed to play college football for the USC Trojans.

 College career

 In his first three collegiate seasons from 2021 through 2023, Smith appeared in 33 games, where he totaled 123 tackles with nine being for a loss, two sacks, four pass deflections, an interception, and two forced fumbles for the Trojans.
 During the 2023 Holiday Bowl, he was named one of the game's MVPs after notching 12 solo tackles in a win over Louisville.
 In week six of the 2024 season, Smith notched four tackles with one being for a loss against Minnesota.
 Smith accepted an invite to play in the 2025 Senior Bowl.

 Professional career

 Smith was selected in the third round with the 97th pick of the 2025 NFL draft by the Houston Texans.
 He signed a four-year contract with the team on May 7, 2025.
+Smith was placed on season-ending injured reserve on November 5, due to a hamstring injury.